Chart Color Schemes

 Flagstone (West) - New Beith has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 47 projects likely to impact the area, significantly influenced by local infrastructure changes.
-Key projects include Flagstone City Centre Leagues Club and Eat Street Precinct, Greater Flagstone PDA Infrastructure Agreement, Flagstone Regional Sports Park, and Frasers Property New Beith Mountain Ridge Estate.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 58 projects that could affect the region.
+Notable initiatives include Greater Flagstone Priority Development Area, Flagstone City Centre Leagues Club and Eat Street Precinct, Flagstone Regional Sports Park, and Frasers Property New Beith Mountain Ridge Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.